2020 Extravaganza - The Absolute Best of Western Canada & Alaska

 Enjoy a 5 night pre-cruise experience in the stunning Canadian Rockies, the highlight of which will be a spectacular two-day rail trip from Banff to Vancouver in a glass-domed railcar onboard the Rocky Mountaineer.
 Sit back, relax and enjoy GoldLeaf Service, featuring five star cuisine, complimentary drinks, and an exclusive outdoor viewing platform.

 From Vancouver you will sail north to Alaska onboard Viking’s Orion, where glaciers steal the show.
 Witness the abundance of wildlife from whales, bears & sea otters.
 What an unforgettable experience!

-Flights can be arranged from your regional airport.
-Other dates available.
-Please call for details.
+Flights can be arranged from your regional airport - Call for details!

 Fly into Calgary International Airport, where a Representative will greet you and accompany you to the Fairmont Banff Springs (or similar), which is set right within Banff National Park.
 After check-in, the rest of the day is yours to explore this charming resort town at your leisure.
 This evening, enjoy a Welcome Dinner.
 Your Tour Director is available to help you plan your time in the Canadian Rockies so you can make the most of your visit.